-- 14. Where any pleadings or other documents are to be adjusted, the party proposing adjustment shall do so by preparing a new copy of the document as adjusted in which the new material is indicated using tracked changes or strike-through or a different font. - 15.
-To facilitate communication, the initial writ, notice of intention to defend and defences should have marked on them the name of the individual solicitor dealing with the case and that individual's direct telephone number and email address.
+14. Where any pleadings or other documents are to be adjusted, the party proposing adjustment shall do so by preparing a new copy of the document as adjusted in which the new material is indicated using tracked changes or strike-through or a different font.

+15. To facilitate communication, the initial writ, notice of intention to defend and defences should have marked on them the name of the individual solicitor dealing with the case and that individual's direct telephone number, email address and information which is sufficient to allow hearings by video-conference to be established.